ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/021 EFFECTPLAY2.md

 #### Description

 Plays a sound effect through the given sound channel.
-The channel is important because it's the parameter used in [SESTOP][] to halt a specific sound effect (and to prevent multiple counds from silencing each other).
-AFAIK Channels go up to 2^20 (which is 1048576), so you can theoretically have 20 sounds playing at once.
+The channel is important because it's the parameter used in [SESTOP](0CD SESTOP.md), so you can theoretically have 20 sounds playing at once.
 0 doesn't seem like it's a usable channel, but this is untested.

 Note: It seems each area can have a maximum of 32 sounds predefined (meaning sound ID 31 is the highest you can play with this).
-You have to use [EFFECTPLAY][] to use more than 32 sounds.
+You have to use [EFFECTPLAY](0BC EFFECTPLAY.md) to use more than 32 sounds.

-  [SESTOP]: 0CD%20SESTOP.md "wikilink"
-  [EFFECTPLAY]: 0BC%20EFFECTPLAY.md "wikilink"